FlagOpen/FlagEmbedding/C_MTEB/README.md

 * **Using a custom model**
-To evaluate a new model, you can load it by sentence_transformers if it is supported by sentence_transformers.
+To evaluate a new model, you can load it via sentence_transformers if it is supported by sentence_transformers.
-Otherwise,  models should be implemented like this (implementing an `encode` function taking as inputs a list of sentences, and returning a list of embeddings (embeddings can be `np.array`, `torch.tensor`, etc.).
+Otherwise, models should be implemented like below (implementing an `encode` function taking as input a list of sentences, and returning a list of embeddings (embeddings can be `np.array`, `torch.tensor`, etc.).):
-):

 ```python
 class MyModel():